Schumer insists ‘failure is not an option’ as voting rights fight intensifies - NewsBreak

 “My friends on the other side of the aisle would have you believe that voters are being suppressed in red states all over this country,” she said.
 “Iowa’s election laws are much more progressive than Delaware and New York.”

-The post Schumer insists ‘failure is not an option’ as voting rights fight intensifies appeared first on Minnesota Reformer .
+The post Schumer insists ‘failure is not an option’ as voting rights fight intensifies appeared first on Michigan Advance .

 Comments / 0